Job Title: CURATOR OF EDUCATION / MUSEUM EDUCATION PROGRAM SUPERVISOR

 Position is located in the Division of Cultural Affairs, Bureau of Historical Museums

 Relatives of current Florida Department of State Employees will not be considered.

-A criminal background investigation is a condition of employment for this position and selected applicant will be required to provide a social security number.
+A criminal background investigation is a condition of employment for this position and

 If you are a retiree of the Florida Retirement System (FRS), please check with the FRS on how your current benefits will be affected if you are re-employed with the State of Florida.
 Your current retirement benefits may be canceled, suspended or deemed ineligible depending upon the date of your retirement.

 Male applicants born on or after October 1, 1962, will not be eligible for hire or promotion unless they are registered with the Selective Services System (SSS) before their 26th birthday, or have a Letter of Registration Exemption from the SSS.
 For more information, please visit the SSS website: https://www.sss.gov

 The State of Florida is an Equal Opportunity Employer/Affirmative Action Employer, and does not tolerate discrimination or violence in the workplace.